 Cognitive behavioural therapy (CBT) and GAD

-Cognitive behavioural therapy is a type of therapy that deals with your current thought processes and/or behaviours and aims to change them through creating strategies to deal with negative patterns, which may help you to manage GAD more effectively.
+Cognitive behavioural therapy is a type of therapy that deals with current thought processes and/or behaviours and aims to change them through creating strategies to deal with negative patterns, which may help to manage GAD more effectively.

 In particular, counselling that focuses on problem-solving skills may help some people.

 Anxiety management courses

-These may be an option if they are available in your area.
+These may be an option if they are available.
 Some people prefer to be in a group course rather than have individual therapy or counselling.
 The courses may include learning how to relax, problem-solving skills, coping strategies and group support.

 MEDICATION FOR GENERALISED ANXIETY DISORDER